Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

 set of “guard” constraints – we can’t really be sure they’re a source of infeasibility or not, just that “bad things” happen when they’re not included.

-Perhpas ideally we would put a constraint in the “guard” set if Ipopt failed to converge, and only put it in the MIS if Ipopt converged to a point of local infeasibility.
-However, right now the code generally makes the assumption that if Ipopt fails to converge the subproblem is infeasible, though obviously that is far from the truth.
+Perhaps ideally we would put a constraint in the “guard” set if IPopt failed to converge, and only put it in the MIS if IPopt converged to a point of local infeasibility.
+However, right now the code generally makes the assumption that if IPopt fails to converge the subproblem is infeasible, though obviously that is far from the truth.
-Hence for difficult NLPs even the “Phase 1” may “fail” – in that when finished the subproblem containing just the constraints in the elastic filter may be feasible -- because Ipopt failed to converge and we assumed that meant the subproblem was not feasible.
+Hence for difficult NLPs even the “Phase 1” may “fail” – in that when finished the subproblem containing just the constraints in the elastic filter may be feasible -- because IPopt failed to converge and we assumed that meant the subproblem was not feasible.

 Dealing with NLPs is far from clean, but that doesn’t mean the tool can’t return useful results even when it’s assumptions are not satisfied.

 trivial_mis.py
 --------------